taylor-jones/Cracking-The-Coding-Interview/readme.md

 |2.7	|	Implement a function to check if a linked list is a palindrome. |	  |	  |	  |   |

-\* Some of the solutions are in the same file at the linked-list implementations, themseleves.
+\* Some of the solutions are in the same file as the thier corresponding linked-list implementations.